10deepaktripathi/Insurence-Claim-Prediction-Classification/README.md

 Since we want precision and recall both be high, I will check F1-core as well, which is the harmonic mean of both.

-I will also use confusion matrix which can give detailed analysis of how model is performing by drawing a comparison between actual and predicted values in form of a matrix
+I will also use confusion matrix which can give detailed analysis of how model is performing by drawing a comparison between actual and predicted values in form of a matrix.